 These will include (depending on the specific research focus):

 - research-specific skills: genotyping, molecular biology, transcriptomics, bioinformatics, cell biology, DNA sequencing and model systems (cellular, mouse and organ culture, genetics/GWAS.

 - generic research skills: critical thinking, IT skills, scientific integrity, ethics, project and time management, scientific writing, presentation skills and public engagement;

 - transferable skills: personal effectiveness, oral and written communication skills, networking and teamwork, management and leadership, understanding of research context.

 Skills required of applicant:

 We are seeking an applicant with good practical laboratory, computer and communication skills and enthusiasm and commitment to work diligently on all aspects of the research project.
 A background in biomedical sciences, genetics, pharmacology or a related subject would be desirable.
-Informal enquiries to Prof Colin Willoughby ([email protected]
+Informal enquiries to Prof Colin Willoughby ([Email Address Removed]) are welcomed.

 • Upper Second Class Honours (2:1) Degree or equivalent from a UK institution (or overseas award deemed to be equivalent via UK NARIC)

 • Sound understanding of the subject area as evidenced by a comprehensive research proposal